DND-DRDC-RDDC/OS_PyCoMod/README.md

 ### Initialization files

 Initialization dictionaries are useful when we want to set up the model in Python code, but it is often practical to contain the initialization data in a file.
 This allows different model setups to be saved and edited by hand.
-For this purpose, SIRplus models can also be initialized from an Excel file.
+For this purpose, PyCoMod models can also be initialized from an Excel file.
 The Excel file template to initialize a particular model can be generated by the model itself by calling *_write_excel_init* and providing a file name.

 ```Python
 m3._write_excel_init('init_mix.xlsx')